Etheonor/ACNHPattern/README.md

-# Sweeter
+# Sweetter
-Sweetter, Twitter without the bitter !
+Twitter without the bitter !